sergiourzedojunior/GA_DASH/README.md

 **10. Saving Figures**

-* Uses Python's `pickle` module to serialize and save the `figs` dictionary (containing all generated Plotly figures) into files named 'figs.pkl', etc.  This allows you to reload and use these figures later without regenerating them.
+* Uses Python's `pickle` module to serialize and save the `figs` dictionary (containing all generated Plotly figures) into files named 'figs.pkl', etc.  This allows to reload and use these figures later without regenerating them.

 **11. App Dashboard**